Frequently Asked Questions

 18. Who else studies at the Marist Dublin campus?

-Marist’s partner institution FIE@DBS hosts both freshmen and upperclassmen from several different universities across the United States.
+Marist’s partner institution Big Pond Education hosts both freshmen and upperclassmen from several different universities across the United States.
 Dublin Business School also hosts local Irish students and students from across Europe and the rest of the world.

 20. How do you select roommates?

 Once the FDE class is finalized, staff will begin to arrange apartment assignments and roommates according to a housing survey.
 You will be notified of your roommate prior to your arrival in Dublin.